veertuinc/anka-docs/anka-build-cloud/working-with-controller-and-API.md

  Parameter | Type   | Description
  ---       |   ---  |          ---
  id        | string | Return a specific Template.
-Passing this parameter will show more information about the Template's tags
+Passing this parameter will show more information about the Template's tags apiVer  | string | Use "v1" to use Registry V1 API (faster for large deployments, without size and arch data)

  **Returns:**